-- Must be a resident of Door County and remain a resident throughout their programing - Moderate to severe substance use disorder diagnosis and need for treatment - Substance use cannot be limited to alcohol
+- Must be a resident of Door County and remain a resident throughout their programing - Moderate to severe substance use disorder diagnosis and need for treatment - Substance use cannot be limited to alcohol - 18 years and 17 years or older - COMPAS assessment score of general recidivism risk of high and COMPAS assessment score of criminogenic need scales of medium to high.

-- 18 years and older - COMPAS assessment score of general recidivism risk of high and COMPAS assessment score of criminogenic need scales of medium to high. - Current felony drug offense or drug-related property offense (e.g. felony theft, forgery) - Non-violent crime with no history of violence
+- Current felony drug offense or drug-related property offense (e.g. felony theft, forgery) - The offense or basis for alternative to revocation for which the individual is being considered is not drug trafficking. - Non-violent crime with no history of violence